BeAPI/beapi-maintenance-mode/README.md

 TODO :
 - nothing to do
-- customize the maintenance mode with custom file
+- customize the maintenance mode with custom file (filter)
+- - filter
+- - template look like
-- whitelist
+- whitelist (filter)
+- - exemple with filter

 # Requirements